Clipi-12/rust_xlsx_wasm_example/README.md

 # Issues / TODOS
 * This is supposed to be a minimal example of using rust_xlsxwriter, but it is quite a large project to be considered minimal.
 This will be difficult to fix, though, since most files are present to replace unimplemented-std-methods with browser/javascript-vm functions
-* All targets but WASI seem to generate .xlsx files that throw warnings upon opening (although the contents of the file seem to be ok).
-This problem may be related to a bug in rust_xlsxwriter that uses `javascript.Date.now()` as seconds since UNIX_EPOCH (instead of milliseconds)
-* Node and Deno seem to crash javascript-side whenever an io error occurs (instead of throwing an error that we could catch in Rust)
+* Node and Deno crash javascript-side whenever an io error occurs (instead of returning a Result that we could catch in Rust)

 # Setup
 > cargo install cargo-make

-> cargo install wasm-bindgen-cli
+Dependencies needed to build against a browser, Nodejs, or Deno:
+> rustup target add wasm32-unknown-unknown

-> cargo install wasm-opt
+> cargo install wasm-bindgen-cli wasm-opt

+Dependencies needed to build against WASI:
+> rustup target add wasm32-wasi

 # Building and Running